scottblamey/moosic-spotify-url-scraper/README.txt

          \/_/  \/_/ \/_____/ \/_____/ \/_____/ \/_/ \/_____/

-A Script to extract Spotify URLs from Facebook Messenger logs in JSON format.
+A Script to extract streaming site URLs from Facebook Messenger logs in JSON format.

+Currently compatable with Spotify, youtube and Soundcloud.